 The Ile de Romainville Solar Park is a 5-megawatt (MW) solar photovoltaic (PV) power plant with battery storage in the Republic of Seychelles.

-The project is financed by Abu Dhabi Fund for Development (ADFD), and is being developed by Masdar and the Seychelles’ Public Utilities Corporation (PUC).
+The project was financed by Abu Dhabi Fund for Development (ADFD), and is being developed by Masdar and the Seychelles’ Public Utilities Corporation (PUC).

-The new solar PV project is being constructed on the same island hosting five of the eight wind turbines of Masdar’s first project in the Seychelles, the Port Victoria Wind Farm, which has been operational since 2013.
+The new solar PV project was constructed on the same island that hosts five of the eight wind turbines of Masdar’s first project in the Seychelles, the Port Victoria Wind Farm, which has been operational since 2013.

-The Seychelles currently relies on fossil fuels to meet its electricity demand, with fossil fuels accounting for around 20 percent of the country’s imports.
-It is estimated that the Ile de Romainville solar project will save approximately 2 million litres of fuel annually.
+The Seychelles currently relies on fossil fuels, which account for around 20 percent of its imports, to meet its electricity demand.
+It is estimated the Ile de Romainville solar project will save approximately 2 million liters of fuel annually.